The Woodrow Wilson HistoryQuest Fellowship

 How are expenses paid?

-A grant from two Woodrow Wilson Foundation Trustees deeply committed to the teaching of U.S. history has made it possible for us to offer the WW HistoryQuest program on a basis that covers nearly all expenses.
+Two grants from the Hearst Foundation and a Woodrow Wilson Foundation Trustee—both deeply committed to the teaching of U.S. history—have made it possible for us to offer the WW HistoryQuest program on a basis that covers nearly all expenses.
 Lodging and meals are all a part of the package, and there is compensation for many Fellows’ travel (see below).

 Will I be reimbursed for travel?

 Here is an example: You determine, via Google, that it is a 170-mile round trip from your home to Chauncey Conference Center.
 Normally your drive to school for work each day is a 12-mile round trip.
 You subtract 12 miles from 170, leaving 158 miles, and then you deduct another 50 miles.
-Your reimbursable mileage is 108 miles at 53.5 cents per mile, so your total reimbursement (before tolls) is $57.78.
-A spreadsheet will be provided after the Summer Institute to help you calculate.
+Your reimbursable mileage is 108 miles at 58 cents per mile, so your total reimbursement (before tolls) is $62.64.
+A spreadsheet will be provided after the Summer Workshop to help you calculate.

 How do I obtain professional development credit?

-What are the follow-up events after the Summer Institute?
+What are the follow-up events after the Summer Workshop?